 Superluminescence is the same as amplified spontaneous emission: the emission of luminescence which experiences significant optical gain within the emitting device, and therefore can be relatively intense.
-Due to the wavelength-dependent gain (with a finite gain bandwidth, the bandwidth of the emitted light is usually smaller than that of the luminescence, and the bandwidth is usually smaller.
+Due to the wavelength-dependent gain (with a finite gain bandwidth), the optical spectrum of the emitted light is different in shape from the spectrum of the luminescence, and the bandwidth is usually smaller.

 See also: superluminescent sources, superluminescent diodes, amplified spontaneous emission, stimulated emission, luminescence, superfluorescence